nus-cs2103-AY2021S1/tp/docs/team/michael-setia.md

 title: Michael Setia Atmaja's Project Portfolio Page
 ---

-## Project: Cap 5.0 Buddy
+## Project: CAP 5 Buddy

+### Project Overview

-Cap 5.0 Buddy is a project developed for a software engineering module (CS2103T) at the National University of Singapore.
+Cap 5 Buddy is a project developed for a software engineering module (CS2103T) at the National University of Singapore.
 It has a GUI created using JavaFX, and it is written in Java.

+### Summary of Contributions

 Given below are my contributions to the project.